Prohibited degree of kinship

+Prohibited degree of kinship of marriage (Roman law) (not under permission, not adopted, full-blood (not half-blood), opposite sex, both are under the age of 50, none is infertile, with no proof of genetic counseling from a genetic counselor):

 In law, a prohibited degree of kinship refers to a degree of consanguinity (blood relatedness), or sometimes affinity (relation by marriage or sexual relationship) between persons that makes sex or marriage between them illegal.

 An incest taboo between parent and child or two full-blooded siblings is a cultural universal.
 Taboos against sexual relations between individuals of other close degrees of relationship vary.
 The probable biological basis for the generality of the marital incest taboo is that matings between close relatives lead to progeny that tend to experience inbreeding depression, due largely to the increased expression of recessive deleterious mutations.

 Marital prohibitions

-China (Mainland)
+China (mainland)

-Civil Code of the People’s Republic of China Article 1048 stipulated that persons who are lineal relatives by blood, or collateral relatives by blood up to the third degree of kinship are prohibited from being married.
+The Civil Code of the People’s Republic of China Article 1048 stipulated that persons who are lineal relatives by blood, or collateral relatives by blood up to the third degree of kinship are prohibited from being married.

 According to the official explanation, the calculation of degree of consanguinity in China is similar to Roman civil law with some difference.
 Aforementioned "collateral relatives by blood up to the third degree of kinship" include: